astral-sh/ruff/README.md

       --line-length <LINE_LENGTH>
           Set the line-length for length-associated checks and automatic formatting --max-complexity <MAX_COMPLEXITY>
-          Set the maximum cyclomatic complexity for complexity-associated checks --stdin-filename <STDIN_FILENAME>
+          Max McCabe complexity allowed for a function --stdin-filename <STDIN_FILENAME>
           The name of the file when passing it through stdin -h, --help